jupyterlab/jupyter-chat/python/jupyterlab-collaborative-chat/README.md

 A chat extension based on shared documents

-This extension is composed of a Python package named `jupyterlab_collaborative_chat` for the server extension and a NPM package named `jupyterlab-collaborative-chat` for the frontend extension.
+This extension is composed of a Python package named `jupyterlab_collaborative_chat` for the server extension and a NPM package named `jupyterlab-collaborative-chat-extension` for the frontend extension.

 This extension registers a `YChat` shared document, and associate the document to a